NatDave/natdave.github.io/_pages/about.md

 social_image: "https://natdave.github.io/images/headshot.jpg"
 ---

 NatDave is a transportation engineering researcher and engineer dedicated to shaping the next generation of intelligent, efficient, and sustainable mobility systems.
 His work spans traffic signal optimization, AI-powered transportation solutions, active mobility advocacy, and transit operations management, ensuring cities are more connected, resilient, and people-friendly.

+**Fun fact**:
+NatDave is cycling enthusiast!
+He has biked thousands of miles in the USA and hundreds more in Canada, the Netherlands, the UK, and other Western European countries.

 ## Research Areas